Our Projects to Date

 “I have really enjoyed the more emotional stories… some quite difficult subjects spoken about, like the abduction of Ellen Leigh – or Ellen Turner as she was then.”

-On Me was our first production set in the “modern day”.
-The show ran from 27th – 30th July 2022 at the Seven Oaks pub as part of the Greater Manchester Fringe festival.
+On Me initially ran from 27th – 30th July 2022 at the Seven Oaks pub as part of the Greater Manchester Fringe festival, then was revived in May 2024 for performances at the Waterside Arts Centre in Sale, Trafford and at Bolton Central Library.

-The play received the Manchester Off West End award in summer 2022, and was also shortlisted for the Write for the Stage Prize for New Writing and the Greater Manchester Fringe Award for Best Drama.
+The play received the Manchester Off West End OFFfest award in summer 2022, and was also shortlisted for the Write for the Stage Prize for New Writing and the Greater Manchester Fringe Award for Best Drama.
+For its run in May 2024, the play received an Off West End commendation or OFFComm.

 “A thoughtful examination of a society in which violence against women is accepted as a casual occurrence and the impact upon people who might be regarded as bystanders rather than perpetrators.”